RENTAL PROPERTIES CAN BE A GREAT INVESTMENT…IF YOU KNOW THE RIGHT STRATEGIES.

 Another thing you’ll want to consider is whether your home insurance carrier and/or mortgage lender will approve your choice to become an Airbnb host.

-While most of these service providers don’t mind the presence of a long-term rental, others may balk at the idea of you allowing unverified guests into your home.
+While insurers typically don’t mind the presence of a long-term tenant, most will balk at the idea of you allowing a revolving door of unverified guests into your home.
 Homeowners have had their insurance policies canceled and mortgages put in jeopardy once these companies find out they are running a “bed and breakfast.”

 If you plan on making a career as an Airbnb host, disclose this plan as early in the process as possible and secure all necessary funding and insurance policies before you allow any guests in the property.